Skip to main content

 Why doesn’t the converted Turtl Doc look exactly the same as the original PDF?

 When you convert your PDF content into a Turtl Doc, you're not just changing its format; you're enhancing it to be more engaging and interactive.
-Unlike the static portrait format of PDFs, Turtl Docs are designed in landscape orientation with a unique column structure.
+Unlike the static portrait format of PDFs, Turtl Docs are designed in landscape orientation with a varied layout structure.
 Our technology is grounded in the psychology of how people read and retain information, ensuring that your content is presented in the most effective way possible.
 As a result of these enhancements to structure and reading experience, Turtl Docs won’t replicate the exact appearance of the original PDF.

 I’ve converted my PDF, what do I do next?